brandonsie/epitopefindr/readme.md

 epfind(<path to .fasta>, <path to output dir>, e.thresh = 0.0001)
 ```

-A brief summary of the functions called by `epFind2`:
+A brief summary of the functions called by `epfind`:
   * `pbCycleBLAST` cycles through each input peptide to find the overlap of its alignment with other peptides from the input.
 Nested within a call to `pbCycleBLAST` are calls to `epitopeBLAST`, `indexEpitopes`.
   * `trimEpitopes` performs a second pass through the identified sequences to tidy alignments.
   * `indexGroups` collects trimmed sequences into aligning groups